Things to Do in the Peak District, Matlock, Wirksworth and Buxton

 With plenty of parking and easy access, Bakewell Farmers' Market is dedicated to encouraging and maintaining environmental sustainability, so most stallholders come from within a 30 mile radius of Bakewell.

-While there are some crafts, most of the stalls are dedicated to food and drink, with old favourites like real ales, ciders, wines, mushrooms and large vegetable stalls.
+While there are some crafts, most of the stalls are dedicated to food and drink, with old favourites like pies, real ales, eggs, mushrooms and vegetable stalls.
 A wide range of meats are available, and also stalls providing vegetarian and gluten-free options, plus chocolate, bread, jams and preserves.
-Look out too for fresh fish, Russian cuisine, game, honey, and a selection of cheeses.
-Since launching back in 2000, the Farmers' Markets in Bakewell has expanded gradually over the years and continues to thrive, with around 50 stalls today.
-This spectacular event is now firmly established on the Derbyshire Dales and Peak District calendar.
+Look out too for fresh fish, game, honey, and a selection of cheeses.

 The atmosphere generated is first class and the spin-off is that local hotels and businesses in and around Bakewell reap the benefits of the trade generated by the Farmers' Markets.

-Why not follow us on Facebook @bakewellfarmersmarket to keep in touch with what's happening?
+And why not follow us on Facebook @bakewellfarmersmarket to keep in touch with what's happening?

 Call the Agricultural Business Centre on 01629 813 777